-- 1. An explicit base level element, a footer, shall ground the building up to three feet (3'-0") maximum height.
-The base shall be of brick, stone, or cast concrete, materials. - 2.
-Primary entry doors on the ground floor shall be made of wood. - 3.
-Building wall elements, windows and openings, shall be recessed a minimum two-inches (0'-2") from the wall. - 4.
-Porches shall not extend deeper than six-feet (6'-0") and wider than eight-feet (8'-0").
+1. An explicit base level element, a footer, shall ground the building up to three feet (3'-0") maximum height.
+The base shall be of brick, stone, or cast concrete, materials.

+2. Primary entry doors on the ground floor shall be made of wood or composite wood.

+3. Building wall elements, windows and openings, shall be recessed a minimum two-inches (0'-2") from the wall.

+4. Porches shall not extend deeper than six-feet (6'-0") and wider than eight-feet (8'-0").

-- 1. Upper floor exterior walls shall be clad as single-plane expanse of brick, wood, shingle, shake, or clapboard siding up to the roof line. - 2.
-Stone or cast concrete materials shall not be allowed above the ground floor base/footer element, except for attached chimneys. - 3.
-Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards. - 4.
-Balconies shall be supported by bracketing entirely in wood materials - 5.
-Window and opening compositions shall be vertically rectangle shaped. - 6.
-Bay windows shall extend through all floors, ground floor to top floor. - 7.
-Window shutters, if used, shall be the aggregate size of the associated opening.
+1. Upper floor exterior walls shall be clad as single-plane expanse of brick, wood, composite wood, shingle, shake, or clapboard siding up to the roof line.

+2. Stone or cast concrete materials shall not be allowed above the ground floor base/footer element, except for attached chimneys.

+3. Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards.

+4. Balconies shall be supported by bracketing entirely in wood or composite wood materials

+5. Window and openings compositions shall be vertically rectangle shaped and shall be recessed a minimum two-inches (0'-2") from the wall.

+6. Bay windows shall extend through all floors, ground floor to top floor.

+7. Window shutters, if used, shall be the aggregate size of the associated opening.

-- 1. Roofing material shall be composite shingles or metal materials. - 2.
-Roof eaves shall overhang building walls a maximum of two-feet (2'-0") and be supported by wood brackets and/or rafters. - 3.
-Dormers, if used, shall have shed or gable ends and be a maximum six-feet (6'-0") wide.
+1. Roofing material shall be composite shingles or metal materials.

+2. Roof eaves shall overhang building walls a maximum of two-feet (2'-0") and be supported by wood or composite wood brackets and/or rafters.

+3. Dormers, if used, shall have shed or gable ends and be a maximum six-feet (6'-0") wide.